Dover Athletic F.C.: Rivalries

 Dover Athletic's main rivalry is with nearby Folkestone Invicta.
-A meeting between the two teams in 2004 was watched by a crowd of 2,278, a record attendance for a league match at Invicta's ground.
+A meeting between the two teams in 2024 was watched by a crowd of 2,906, a record attendance for a league match at Invicta's ground, with the two league games being watched by more than a combined 5,400 spectators in the 7th tier of English football.
 The club also has a rivalry with Margate.
 In the 2001–02 season, when both teams were in the Football Conference, the two games between Margate and Dover were watched by a combined total of more than 6,000 spectators.
 The game played at Margate's Hartsdown Park stadium drew a crowd of 3,676, and 2,325 watched the game at Dover.